sw2719/steam-account-switcher/README.md

 # About the code
 * Keep in mind that I'm _quite_ new to Python.
 I'm sorry if my code is dirty, hard to read, or poorly written.
 * Lots of global keywords.
 Yeah I know.
 They are bad.
 I just don't know how to do it without them.
 I could use parameters but to call a function with parameters in tkinter widgets, I need to use lambda or whatever.
 And I thought using globals would be better than lambdas.
-Any advices are appreciated.
+Any advice is appreciated.
-* There are English and Korean version codes.
-English one doesn't have comments (I plan to do that).
+* Strings in source code is in Korean.
+It uses gettext to translate Korean strings into English. .po files are avaliable in /locale.
+I will add English comments soon.
+I'm considering that I write source code in English.

 # How to use
 1. Unpack the archive